 Salem is one of Massachusetts’ most famous day trip destinations.
 It is best known for the 1692 witch trials, but the city also offers maritime history, historic homes, museums, waterfront areas, shops, restaurants, and seasonal fall events.

 Salem can be fascinating, but October gets extremely crowded.
 Travelers who want the history without the biggest crowds should consider visiting in spring, summer, or early fall.
+If October is the goal, plan lodging, transportation, and tickets early.

 Plymouth